 When DRX is configured, the MAC entity shall:

+1> if a MAC PDU is received in a configured downlink assignment:

+2> if this Serving cell is configured with downlinkHARQ-FeedbackDisabled and DL HARQ feedback is enabled for the corresponding HARQ process:

+3> set drx-HARQ-RTT-TimerDL length for the corresponding HARQ process to drx-HARQ-RTT-TimerDL included in DRX-Config plus UE-gNB RTT.

+2> if this Serving Cell is not configured with downlinkHARQ-FeedbackDisabled:

+3> set drx-HARQ-RTT-TimerDL length for the corresponding HARQ process to drx-HARQ-RTT-TimerDL included in DRX-Config.

-1> if a MAC PDU is received in a configured downlink assignment:2> start the drx-HARQ-RTT-TimerDL for the corresponding HARQ process in the first symbol after the end of the corresponding transmission carrying the DL HARQ feedback;
+2> start the drx-HARQ-RTT-TimerDL for the corresponding HARQ process in the first symbol after the end of the corresponding transmission carrying the DL HARQ feedback;

 2> stop the drx-RetransmissionTimerDL for the corresponding HARQ process.

+NOTE X: If Serving cell is configured with downlinkHARQ-FeedbackDisabled and DL HARQ feedback is disabled, drx-HARQ-RTT-TimerDL is not started for the corresponding HARQ process.

 1> if a MAC PDU is transmitted in a configured uplink grant and LBT failure indication is not received from lower layers:

 2> start the drx-HARQ-RTT-TimerUL for the corresponding HARQ process in the first symbol after the end of the first transmission (within a bundle) of the corresponding PUSCH transmission;

+Editor’s note: drx-HARQ-RTT-TimerUL behaviour is controlled via configuration of a HARQ state, however current agreements specify that network may optionally configure UL HARQ retransmission state “For at least dynamic grants”.
+RAN2 to confirm whether such states may also apply for configured uplink grants (at least for control of DRX timers).

 2> stop the drx-RetransmissionTimerUL for the corresponding HARQ process at the first transmission (within a bundle) of the corresponding PUSCH transmission.